Seller's FAQs

 How much does it cost to sell a property?

-When you’re selling your property, there are a few costs to factor into your budget, such as; estate agent’s fees, remortgaging costs (if required), solicitor’s fees, arranging an EPC, and removals company costs.
+When selling your property, you must factor in a few costs into your budget, such as estate agent fees, remortgaging costs (if required), solicitor fees, arranging an EPC, and removal company costs.

 How will you market my property?

-As expert local estate agents, it’s our job to ensure your home is marketed to as many prospective buyers as possible.
+As expert local estate agents, it’s our job to market your home to as many prospective buyers as possible.

-Our professional photos, floorplans and descriptions are mailed out to our extensive database and will also be added to the main property portals, such as Rightmove, Onthemarket and Zoopla.
+Our professional photos, floorplans and descriptions are mailed out to our extensive database and will also be added to the leading property portals, such as Rightmove, Onthemarket and Zoopla.

-We’re focused on generating as much interest as possible, with a view to selling your home quickly and at the right price.
+We’re focused on generating as much interest as possible to sell your home quickly and at the right price.

 Who carries out the viewings, and what does the process involve?

-One of our team will carry out the viewing for you.
-We’ll arrange a time that suits all parties, then meet the prospective buyer at your property.
+One of our team will conduct the viewing for you.
+We’ll arrange a time that suits all parties and then meet the prospective buyer at your property.
 Most sellers prefer to go out while the viewing is happening, but if that’s a problem, just let us know.
-During the viewing, we’ll point out all your home’s great features, and answer any questions that the buyer might have.
-We’ll also obtain feedback from the viewing afterwards, and pass this on to you.
+During the viewing, we’ll point out all your home’s great features and answer any questions the buyer might have.
+We’ll also obtain feedback from the viewing afterwards and pass this on to you.

 Do I require an Energy Performance Certificate (EPC)?